antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `nodes` - array that specifies valid nodes, where every element is of type [Node](#node).
 * `graphs` - array of dataflow-like objects defining graph nodes, of type [Graph](project:dataflow-format.md#graph).
 * `include` - array of string objects pointing to a remote url to the specifications to include.
+* `includeGraphs` - array of objects of type [Included Graph](#included-graphs), that specifies graph instances to be included in the specification from a remote url.
 * `version` - string determining version of the specification.
   Should be set to the newest version described in [Changelogs](#changelogs).
   {{project}} uses that value to check the compatibility of the specification with the current implementation, giving warnings about inconsistency in versions.